Tam warns of increasing pressure on hospitals as COVID-19 cases continue to rise

 Enhanced restrictions came into effect in Manitoba on Thursday barring social gatherings outside immediate household members.

+Lewis Weiss, a local reeve who spoke at the rally but was not an organizer, said he followed the rules by keeping well away from everyone else but still received a $1,296 ticket from a provincial official for disobeying a public health order.

+"We're not protesting masks.
+We're protesting the way they went about it," said Weiss.
+"They're closing the little stores in the malls but the big Walmart can stay open."

-The province said in an email that it appeared from social media posts that there was enforcement of the Manitoba Public Health orders at Saturday's rally in Steinbach.
-But the email said officers were still at the scene and it couldn't confirm who was handing out tickets.
+The province said in an email that it appeared from social media posts that there was enforcement at the rally, but that officers were still at the scene and it couldn't confirm who was handing out tickets.

 RCMP Cpl.
 Julie Courchaine said police partnered at the rally with provincial health officials, who she said were there to "monitor and issue fines."

-"Our main focus at the event today in Steinbach was to keep the peace and ensure the safety of everyone," Courchaine said in an email, noting the RCMP respects individuals' charter right to peacefully assemble, while balancing that with the safety of the public.

-"RCMP used a measured approach during today's event and will be working with Manitoba Public Health to further investigate breaches of the Public Health Order."
+"RCMP used a measured approach during today's event and will be working with Manitoba Public Health to further investigate breaches of the Public Health Order," Courchaine said in an email.

 Tam said the number of people with severe cases of COVID-19 continues to increase with a daily average of more than 1,400 people being treated in hospitals over the past week.